Skip to main content

 harness-delegate/harness-delegate-ng 1.0.8 1.16.0 A Helm chart for deploying harness-delegate

 Now we are ready to install the delegate.
-The following command installs/upgrades firstk8sdel delegate (which is a Kubernetes workload) in the harness-delegate-ng namespace by using the harness-delegate/harness-delegate-ng helm chart.
+The following example installs/upgrades firstk8sdel delegate (which is a Kubernetes workload) in the harness-delegate-ng namespace using the harness-delegate/harness-delegate-ng Helm chart.

 helm upgrade -i firstk8sdel --namespace harness-delegate-ng --create-namespace \